 *I used a Nikon FT2 camera with a 400mm telephoto lens to photograph this bird.

-**A 44, 807 square km park in northwestern Canada, the last place that Whooping Cranes nest naturally.
+**A 44, 807 square km park in northwestern Canada, the only place where wild Whooping Cranes nest anymore.

 Addendum: A Whooping Crane reintroduction program began in the fall of 2001.
 The goal of this effort is to establish a migratory flock of Whooping Cranes that summers (and hopefully breeds) in Wisconsin and winters in Florida.